markkyaw/trojan_scheduler/README.md

-# USC Schedule Picker
+# Trojan Scheduler

 ## About

-USC Schedule Picker lets users input in the classes they're interested in registering and return a list of possible combination of classes they can take with minimum amount of conflicts
+Trojan Scheduler lets users input in the classes they're interested in registering and return a list of possible combination of classes they can take with minimum amount of conflicts

 ## Getting Started